geoinfo/zoetrope/README.md

 # zoetrope
-Make animated GIFs and Videos from time-series raster data
+Make animated GIFs and Videos from NOAA weather data